 A student should notify the school of his/her absence and the cause preferably before the first class in the morning.
-If the student must leave the school early or arrives late, he/she is required to sign in or out at the main desk.

-Repeated absences or late arrival for class will necessitate the student to meet with the school Director, the Director of Education, or an Academic Affairs Officer to discuss the student's willingness to continue in the program.
+Repeated absences or late arrival for class will necessitate the student to meet with the school Director, the Director of Education, or an

+Academic Affairs Officer to discuss the student's willingness to continue in the program.
 Excessive absences could result in dismissal.